Kunilata09/Rough/README.md

 Using AI for attribute extraction allows companies to produce detailed and accurate product listings that better connect with consumers.
 By transforming plain product images into detailed descriptions, businesses can improve engagement and convey value more effectively, driving higher conversion rates and providing a competitive edge in the digital marketplace.

-## What we have?
-We have an end to end framework which could be utilized to automatically extract attributes from images using a predefined configuration.The available code is developed to  allows users to upload an image of a product and select the attributes they want to extract based on some particular categories, but similar approach could be followed to extract attributes for different products.